High School Programming Contest

 As soon as a team believes it has implemented a correct solution to a problem, it should submit their program through the online web-based submission system.

-If the team's program does not correctly solve the specified problem on the first attempt, the team is allowed to submit a revised solution.
-Beyond simply incrementing the count of problems correctly solved, each correct solution will also receive a "time score" which represents the total elapsed time since the start of the contest, plus any time penalties for incorrect submissions.
+If the team’s program does not correctly solve the specified problem on the first attempt, the team is allowed to submit one or more revised solutions.
+Beyond simply incrementing the count of problems correctly solved, each correct solution will also receive a “time score” which represents the total elapsed time in minutes since the start of the contest, plus any time penalties for incorrect submissions.
 The time scores only come into play when there is a tie for a given count of problems correctly solved.

 • Team 1 correcly solves its first problem in 30 minutes on its first submission for that problem.
 Team 1 now has a score of 1 (correctly-solved problem) with a time score of 30 (minutes).